 From left to right: The first two maps date back to 1863/67.
 They show a small square building or enclosure within the main enclosure, which can be seen in the bottom right of it.
-The third map from 1876 clearly shows the enclosure clearly, with a sea wall and footpath, which cannot be seen in the 1905/15 image, as it was removed since.
+The third map from 1876 clearly shows the enclosure with a sea wall and footpath, which cannot be seen in the 1905/15 image suggesting it was removed by this time.
 It does not however show the smaller enclosure, which is more likely to be of Victorian origin.
 The small enclosure and footpath could have been used as a coastguard site, although this is only speculation based on similarity to Canvey’s coastguard cottages.
 And the final map from the early 20th Century shows the island as having a square flat area, which is the area inside the enclosure, suggesting it was man-made foundations.